symphonycms/jit_image_manipulation/README.markdown

 ## Options

-This extensions offers a couple of useful configuration options.
+Most options are editable at Symphony's Preferences page.
-Most of them are editable on Symphony's Preferences page.
+A complete listing of the possible config settings:

 ```php
 'image' => array(